Bulletukk/Chess_game/README.md

 # Chess Game

 ## Description
 A chess game implementing all chess rules according to Wikipedia, with AIs of varying difficulty ("hard" AI under development).
-Courtesy of the pygame library.
+Courtesy of the pygame library and pyinstaller.

 ## Installation
 - Download/fork the project.
 Then run main.py in some IDE, or do the following: